The Tiny Family Office Portfolio

 What I Avoid

-No Private Equity: I avoid the illiquidity and the extreme performance gap between top-tier managers and the rest.
-I prefer the transparency of the liquid alternatives listed above.
+Private Equity: I avoid the illiquidity and the extreme performance gap between top-tier managers and the rest.
+Also I believe access is really limited to the best funds.

 Most importantly this portfolio is not static.
 Over time I will make changes to individual holdings and asset class weightings.